 Student-victims of crime have the option to seek confidential assistance from the Office of the Chaplain and the Personal Counseling Center.
 The College is not required to include crimes reported only to a pastoral or professional counselor in the crime statistics published in this report.
-Students who seek personal counseling or pastoral counseling on campus are advised that if they share information regarding the commission of an offense that the counselor considers to pose a direct threat to a member of the community or others, information may be released to appropriate authorities and other persons.
+Students who seek personal counseling or pastoral counseling on campus are advised that if they share information regarding the commission of an offense that the counselor believes poses a direct threat to a member of the community or others, information may be released to appropriate authorities and other persons.
 Appropriate authorities and other persons may include College administrators, a parent/guardian, medical personnel, and police officials.
-Whether or not, and to whom, to release information will depend on particular circumstances.
+Whether or not, and to whom, to release information will depend on the particular circumstances of the incident.